yuki-sakakihara/yuki-sakakihara.github.io/index.md

 I belong to Prof. Xian Gao's group.

-You can use the [editor on GitHub](https://github.com/yuki-sakakihara/yuki-sakakihara.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Xian Gao's group invited seminar

 2021-05-11 Talk by Dr. Takashi Hiramatsu (Rikkyo University, Japan) on "Field-theoretic simulations of topological defects in cosmology"